 Detox from other drugs isn’t quite as life-threatening.
 But, you never quite know how you’re going to react to the detox process.
 It’s impossible to predict what your symptoms will be.
 Without the help of qualified treatment professionals, you are making the detox process much more difficult on yourself and are increasing your chance of relapse.

-Beyond the health complications above, choosing to do a detox at home can destroy your chances at getting sober.
+Beyond the health complications above, choosing to do a detox at home can destroy your chances of getting sober.
 Usually, there’s a small window where a person will actually admit that they have an addiction and will take the steps to get clean.
 If the at-home detox fails, then it might be a long time before they’ll seek out treatment again.

 If you or a loved one are finally ready to overcome drug addiction, then be sure to seek out the kind of detox will help to greatly decrease the potential for relapse.
 If you have any questions about the process, reach out to our team at The Recovery Village today to see how our individualized medical detox programs can set you on the road to recovery.